ajith-kallar/Spotify_Clone/README.md

-#fully functional spptify clone haveing all options .
-Useing HTML CSS and JS only.Site is fully responsive.
+# fully functional spotify clone haveing all options .Useing HTML CSS and JS only.Site is fully responsive.